International Student Requirements for Undergraduate Admission

 - Affidavit of Financial Support Form with your sponsor's information and signature

-- Current bank statement or letter from bank showing available funds for financial
+- Current bank statement or letter from bank showing available funds in USD for financial

 All incoming students are required to complete the Accuplacer placement test prior